What makes H&O Sustainable?

 Why don’t you use 100% PCW for all your paper?

 The main reason is that despite testing many 100% PCW papers, we haven’t found one that stands up to all the media used by the community.
-This includes highlighters, art markers, distress oxides, fountain pens, etc. However, we do source papers that are untreated, made local, use responsible forest management, and have a high regenerative rate.
+This includes highlighters, art markers, distress oxides, fountain pens, etc. However, we do source papers that are untreated, made locally, adhere to responsible forest management, and utilize trees with a high regenerative rate.

 What are your most sustainable products?